Are you looking for a contractor?

 By Christine Simard

-This is why we decided to compile 10 different ideas of countertop designs that aren’t marble!
+Hence, we decided to put together 10 different countertop design ideas that aren’t marble!

 1. Butcher block countertops

 One of my favourites!
-The look of butcher block countertops is modern and versatile.
-Not too heavy on the eye, you can choose between a darker or lighter wood tone, as well as different patterns in the wood.
+Butcher block countertops are modern and versatile; not too heavy on the eye, allowing you to choose between a darker or lighter wood, as well as different wood grains.

 Source: Jenna Sue Design & Kinfolk Home